maurymarkowitz/RetroBASIC/README.md

 A complete list is maintained in the TODO file, but here are some important limitations:

 * INPUT statements with multiple values currently have to be entered with return/enter between each value, spaces do not work.
-* DEF FNx does not parse the parameters when called, the global variable is used.
-This means constants do not work.
 * The system does not support "immediate mode" (command line) input.
 It is not supposed to, but could potentially do so.
 * Variable names are currently limited to two characters, which is needed to support "crunched" statements without spaces in MS style.
 * LIST, LOAD and SAVE are currently not implemented, in keeping with the use-case.